techniklman/beautiful-jekyll/_posts/2017-09-26-spinrite-in-a-vm.md

 ![virtualbox_2017-09-29_13-00-04](https://user-images.githubusercontent.com/327990/31001459-6584f594-a516-11e7-8232-2e59f70fc278.png)

-## Detach the disk
+## Identify and Detach disk

 Attach the disk (you with to scan) to your machine and open Disk Management.
 Identify your Disk #.

 ![image](https://user-images.githubusercontent.com/327990/30996101-b56ab358-a4f0-11e7-8eaa-05049466a4b1.png)

 In the example above, it's 2.
 Note this.
 Now, we need to detach the disk from Windows.
-Run an elevated command prompt (as Administrator), then run "diskpart".
+Run an elevated command prompt (as Administrator), then run `diskpart`.
 You'll enter the diskpart shell and then issue these commands.

 ~~~
 list disk